yschroe/chessalyzer.js/README.md

 ## Heatmap analysis functions

-The function you create for heatmap generation gets passed up to four parameters inside `genereateHeatMap()`: `board, sqrCoords, loopCoords, optData`:
+The function you create for heatmap generation gets passed up to four parameters inside `generateHeatMap()`: `data, sqrData, loopData, optData`:

--   `board`: Includes a `stats` object for general board stats and a 8x8 array of ChessTiles.
-Each ChessTile represents a tile on the chess board.
-You can get the data of one specific tile by accessing the array `board.tiles`.
-The ChessTile at the indices `[0][0]` represents the A8 square, the ChessTile at `[7][7]` is the H1 square.
-If you are interested in the data of one specific tile, you can just access it by `board.tiles[row][col]`.
-The ChessTiles themself contain various data described at [Tracked statistics](#tracked-statistics).
-Moreover the Tiles contain a `defaultPiece` class member of Type `ChessPiece`.
-Because the tiles from row 2 to 5 (0-based) contain no pieces at the start of the game, the `defaultPiece` for these rows is `null`.
+-   `data`: The data that is the basis for the heatmap.
+Typically this object is an analyzer you passed into the `startBatch()` function.
--   `sqrCoords`: Contain the coordinates of the square you passed into the `genereateHeatMap()` function
+-   `sqrData`: Contains informations about the square you passed into the `generateHeatMap()` function. `sqrData` is an object with the following entries:

+    -   `alg`: The square in algebraic notation (e.g. 'a2'),
+    -   `coords`: The square in board coordinates (e.g. [6,0]),
+    -   `piece`: The piece that starts at the passed square. `piece` is an object with the properties:

+        -   `name`: Name of the piece (e.g. 'Pa' for the a-pawn)
+        -   `color`: Color of the piece ('b' or 'w').

+        If no piece starts at the passed square, `name` and `color` are empty strings.

--   `loopCoords`: Contains the coordinates of the square the current heatmap value is calculated for.
-The `genereateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile.
+-   `loopData`: Contains informations about the square the current heatmap value shall be calculated for.
+The structure of `loopData` is the same as of `sqrData`.
+The `generateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile.
 -   `optData`: Optional data you may need in this function.
 For example, if you wanted to generate a heatmap to show the average position of a piece after X moves, you could pass that 'X' here.

 ## Tracked statistics

-Currently the following stats are generated:

-General:
+### Built-in

+chessalyzer.js comes with three builtin trackers, available from the `Chessalyzer.Tracker` object:

+`Tracker.Game`:

+-   `wins`
+    [white wins, draws, black wins]

--   `ChessBoard.stats.cntGames`
+-   `cntGames`
     Number of games processed

--   `ChessBoard.stats.cntMoves`
-    Number of moves processed

-Tile:

--   `ChessTile.stats.at[x][y].wasOnTile` (Option: cfg.stats.logTileOccupation)
-    How often was the piece thats starts at `[x][y]` on this tile

--   `ChessTile.stats.cntHasPiece[color]` (Option: cfg.stats.logTileOccupation)
-    How often did a piece of which color occupate this tile
+`Tracker.Piece`:

--   `ChessTile.stats.cntTakenPieces`
+-   `b`
-    How often was a piece taken on this tile

-Piece:
+    Blacks pieces.
+Tracks how often a specific black piece took a specific white piece.
+E.g. `b.Pa.Qd` tracks how often the black a-pawn took whites queen.

--   `ChessPiece.stats.at[row][col].movedTo`
+-   `w`
-    How often did this piece move to the tile at `[row][col]`
+    Same for whites pieces.

+`Tracker.Tile`:

--   `ChessPiece.stats.at[row][col].killedBy`
+-   Text

-    How often was this piece taken by the piece that starts at `[row][col]`
+### Custom Trackers

+If you want to have other stats tracked you can easily create a custom tracker.
+Ideally you derive your tracker from the `Tracker.Base` class, which comes with built-in performance tracking and warnings, if the structure of your tracker isn't correct.

+Your tracker must have the following two properties:

--   `ChessPiece.stats.at[row][col].killed`
+-   `type`:
-    How often did this piece take the piece that starts at `[row][col]`
+    The type of your tracker.
+Either move based (`type = 'move'`) or game based (`type = 'game'`).

--   `ChessPiece.stats.cntMoved`
+-   `track(data)`:
-    How often did this piece move
+    The main analysis function that is called during the PGN processing.
+Depending on your `type` the function is called after every half-move (move-typed trackers) or after every game (game-typed trackers).
+The `data` object contains the following properties:

--   `ChessPiece.stats.cntWasKilled`
+    -   For move-typed trackers:
-    How often was this piece taken
+        -   `san`: The processed move in standard algebraic notation (e.g. `'Nxe3'`)
+        -   `player`: The moving player (`'b'` or `'w'`)
+        -   `piece`: The moving piece (e.g. `Pa` for the a-pawn)
+        -   `castles`: If the move is castling it's either `'O-O'` or `'O-O-O'`.
+Empty string else
+        -   `takes`: If the move contains taking another piece, takes is an object with following properties:
+            -   `piece`: The piece that is taken (e.g. `Pa` for the a-pawn)
+            -   `pos`: Board coordinates of the taken piece.
+Is equal to the `to` property in all cases but 'en passant'
+        -   `promotesTo`: In case of pawn promotion contains the piece the pawn promotes to (e.g. 'Q'), empty string else
+        -   `from`: Start coordinates of the move (e.g. `[0,0]`). `[-1,-1]` in case the move is the result (e.g. `1-0`).
+        -   `to`: Target coordinates of the move (e.g. `[7,0]`). `[-1,-1]` in case the move is the result (e.g. `1-0`).

--   `ChessPiece.stats.cntKilled`
+    -   For game-typed trackers:
-    How often did this piece take another piece

--   `ChessPiece.history` (Option: cfg.stats.logPieceHistory)
-    The complete position history of this piece in an array (x axis: game nr; y axis: move nr).

-If you need another stat tracked, let me know or create a pull request.
+        `data` is an object that contains `{key: value}` entries, where `key` is the property in the PGN (e.g. `'WhiteElo'`, case sensitive) and `value` is the respective value of the property.
+The property `data.moves` is an array that contains the moves of the game in standard algebraic notation.

 ## Visualisation